Alnaagi/Alhadera/README.md

 # Alhadera
 I'm proud to present my graduation project: an app I built using Flutter and Firebase.
-The app is a student portal that has many useful features for college students.
+The app is a student portal with many useful features for college students.

 ![](alhadera.png)